Akshi01/Lead-Scoring-Model/README.md

 ## Contact

-If you have any questions, you can reach me at [bharadwajakshi@gmail.com](mailto:bharadwajakshi@gmail.com).
+If you have any questions/suggestions/feedback, please free to reach me at [bharadwajakshi@gmail.com](mailto:bharadwajakshi@gmail.com).